What the Pancreas Normally Does

 Digestive enzymes break down fats, starches and proteins into smaller units so that we can absorb them into our bodies.
 These enzymes are stored as inactive forms inside special granules in the exocrine pancreatic tissue (the “acinar cells”).
 The enzymes sit there harmlessly until a chemical signal tells the pancreas to secrete them down the pancreatic duct and into the intestine where the food is waiting.

 Once nutrients are broken down into smaller molecules (i.e. they are digested), they can be absorbed down the entire length of the GI tract.
 Without an adequate amount of enzymes, we cannot break down/digest our food.
 If we cannot digest the food, we cannot absorb the food.
-We get skinny, have especially nasty rather greasy diarrhea, or both.
-Often, a pet will develop a dry, dandruffy coat from inability to absorb dietary fats and can be anemic from a vitamin B12 deficiency.
-Difficulty clotting blood (vitamin K-related coagulopathy) can result as well.
-In other words, without digestive enzymes from the exocrine pancreas, we are said to have "exocrine pancreatic insufficiency" (or "EPI") and we are in big trouble.
+We get skinny, have especially nasty, rather greasy diarrhea, or both.
+Often, pets will develop a dry, dandruffy coat from their inability to absorb dietary fats and can be anemic from a vitamin B12 deficiency.
+Difficulty in clotting blood (vitamin K-related coagulopathy) can result as well.

 Exocrine Pancreatic Insufficiency (also called Maldigestion)